VKing6/vk_markers/Readme.md

 ## 5. BLUFOR tracker

-Markers flagged as BLUFOR tracker (BFT) markers can only be seen by units inside vehicles that are equipped with BFT systems.
+Markers flagged as BLUFOR tracker (BFT) markers can only be seen by units that have or are inside vehicles equipped with BFT systems.

-Vehicles can be equipped with BFT by setting the variable **vk_mods_markers_bft** to true.
+Vehicles or units can be so equipped by using the **vk_fnc_setBFT** function.

-By setting vk_mods_markers_bft true on a player unit (not vehicle), the player can see all BFT markers at all times.

 ## 6. Behaviour of killed units: